Tulse Hill School: Education

 Originally, the school had a broad curriculum providing for the normal grammar school academic courses, including Latin, Greek, French, physics, chemistry, biology and other general subjects.
 These subjects were taken to the advanced level (A-level) of the General Certificate of Education examination.

 Tulse Hill School was the first secondary school in the 1980s to offer an examinable CSE course in Black History.
 It was a Mode 2 CSE course examined by the Middlesex Board, and which later became the London Regional Examining Board.
 Boys in the fifth form could opt to do Black History after taking either a standard History CSE or GCE early in the autumn and spend the rest of the year following this specialist course and examination.
 The initiative was partly funded by a donation by Muhammad Ali who had visited the school and inspired Nigel File as Head of History to initiate a Black History Month and with his team to create a cutting edge curriculum.
 This was done using a book jointly authored by Nigel File and Chris Power, "Black Settlers in Britain 1555-1958" and which became a Heinemann publication.
 There is a dedication to Tulse Hill by Nigel and Chris who were both on the school's staff on its fly-leaf first page.
 The early student copies (from 1981) even offered teachers a methodology for teaching Black History!
 These early copies are much sought after on the second-hand book market and fetch prices today in excess of £60!

 Ali sparred with one of the students during his visit.
-Several students were inspired by his example and went on to win junior Lonsdale belts as amateur boxers.
 The last Lonsdale belt was awarded in 1986.
 The curriculum was also shared later with some local Lambeth secondary schools with whom it had formed a sixth form consortium.
-Nigel File left in 1986 to become a History Adviser to the Inner London Education Authority and the syllabus was last examined in 1987.
-In the following year GCSEs became the national norm for England and Wales, and all such CSEs were discontinued.